So, you’re thinking about becoming a student leader in your primary school.

 What do you want to achieve as a student leader?
 How will you measure your progress and success?
 What are the steps and actions that you need to take?

-These are the things that can guide you and help you stay focused as a student leader.
+These things can guide you and help you stay focused as a student leader.

 3. Seek opportunities and challenges.